Meaningful learning

-Meaningful learning means the act of higher order thinking and development through intellectual engagement that uses pattern recognition and concept association.
+Meaningful learning refers to the act of higher order thinking and development through intellectual engagement that uses pattern recognition and concept association.
 It can include—but is not limited to—critical and creative thinking, inquiry, problem solving, critical discourse, and metacognitive skills.
 The concept and theory of meaningful learning is that learned information is completely understood and can now be used to make connections with other previously known knowledge aiding in further understanding.
 Since information is stored in a network of connections, it can be accessed from multiple starting points depending on the context of recall.
 Meaningful learning is often contrasted with rote learning, a method in which information is memorized sometimes without elements of understanding or relation to other objects or situations.
 A real-world example of a concept the learner has learned is an instance of meaningful learning.

+Benefits

 Utilization of meaningful learning may trigger further learning, as the relation of a concept to a real-world situation may be encouraging to the learner.
 It may encourage the learner to understand the information presented and will assist with active learning techniques to aid their understanding.
 Although it takes longer than rote memorization information, it is typically retained for a longer period of time.

+Techniques

 Meaningful learning can incorporate many different techniques: concept map, collaboration, and hands-on tasks.
 Some techniques may be more helpful than others depending on the learner.